openservicebrokerapi/servicebroker/spec.md

 #### Body

-The root JSON Schema document is a complete collection of JSON Schemas leveraged by the Broker's catalog.
-The Platform will process this document before catalog `$ref` URIs map to definitions.
+The root JSON Schema document is a complete collection of JSON Schemas refrenced in the Service Broker's catalog using `$ref`.
 The body MUST contain all JSON Schema object definitions found in the catalog and referenced sub-schemas.